TS-RSR: A provably efficient approach for batch Bayesian Optimization: Introduction

 \section{Introduction}

-We are interested in the following problem of batch Bayesian Optimization (batch BO).
+Consider the following problem of batch Bayesian Optimization (batch BO).
 Let $\Xcal \subset \mathbb{R}^d$ be a bounded compact set.
 Suppose we wish to maximize an unknown function $f: \Xcal \to \mathbb{R}$, and our only access to $f$ is through a noisy evaluation oracle, i.e. $y = f(x) + \epsilon$, $\epsilon \sim N(0,\sigma_n^2)$, with $\sigma_n > 0$.
-We consider the batch setting, where we assume that we are able to query $f$ over $T$ rounds, where at each round, we can send out $m$ queries in parallel.
+We consider the batch setting, where we assume that we are able to query $f$ over $T$ rounds, and at each round, we can send out $m$ queries in parallel.
 We are typically interested in the case when $m > 1$, where we expect to do better than when $m = 1$.
 In particular, we are interested in quantifying the ``improvement'' that a larger $m$ can give us.

 To be more precise, let us discuss our evaluation metrics.
 Let $x_{t,i}$ denote the query point of the $i$-th agent at the $t$-th time.
 Let $x^* \in X$ denote a maximizer of $f$.
-In this paper, we provide high-probability bounds for the cumulative regret $R_{T,m}$, where
+In this paper, we provide bounds for the expected cumulative regret $\bbE[R_{T,m}]$, where

 We also define the simple regret as